Differences in Phonics, Phonemic Awareness, Whole Word And Other Reading Approaches

 Embedded phonics, or Incidental phonics

 Embedded phonics is a type of phonics used within whole language programs.
 Embedded phonics differs from other methods in that the instruction is always in the context of literature rather than in separate lessons or examples, and the skills to be taught are identified opportunistically rather than systematically.
-Some teachers may give mini-lessons in phonics when students run into words difficult phonic patterns in their reading material.
+Some teachers may give mini lessons in phonics when students run into words difficult phonic patterns in their reading material.
 The focus on meaning is always maintained.

 Growth in Vocabulary is Enhanced by Phonics Skills.

 Once all of the foundational abstract sounds, letters, words, rules and exceptions are learned through phonics and phonemic awareness training, a reader’s vocabulary can begin to expand by combining known words (e.g., work and sheet become worksheet; birth and mark become birthmark; cat and tail become cattail; night and time become nighttime) (and adding prefixes (e.g., replay; undress; dislike) and suffixes (e.g., emailer; hopeful; endless) to known words.
-Phonics and phonemic awareness training are important for expanding the reading vocabulary of a child to the 18,000-word vocabulary most high school graduates have learned to read.

 The Orton-Gillingham (OG) Approach was first developed in the 1930’s.

-Today, OG’s methology evolved into a phonemic awareness-based phonics approach that dominates the style of phonics taught in all OG schools.
+Today, OG’s methodology evolved into a phonemic awareness-based phonics approach that dominates the style of phonics taught in all OG schools.
 Visual, auditory, tactile and movement senses are used to teach the rules of phonics, and the sounds of letters, groups of letters, and words.

 Samuel T. Orton was a pathologist studying brain damaged adults.
 He was asked to work with a group of students who referred to him and discovered: